ELIGIBILITY FOR MEMBERSHIP

 HINT: Make copies to use as first drafts and for applications for Supplemental Lines.

 After your Preliminary Application and fee have been received and approved by the Membership Chairperson, a copy of the Application Worksheet, together with detailed instructions for its, completion, will be forwarded to you.
-When you have completed the Application Worksheet please forward it, with two copies of all documentation, to the NC Mayflower Society Historian.
+When you have completed the Application Worksheet please forward it, with your electronic documentation, to the NC Mayflower Society Historian.

 If you have any further questions, or problems with your Application Worksheet, please contact our State Historian for suggestions or assistance.